 - Test & improvement.
 The team tests and improves the app, adds new features and finally releases the app publicly.

-Because today smartphones have become the main tool for trading, it is important to thoroughly plan the app’s appearance and how it would be used during the design stage.
+Because today smartphones have become the main tool for trading, it is important to thoroughly plan the app’s appearance and how it would be used during the design prod.
 Even if you already have a trading platform for web or desktop, investing in a dedicated UX/UI design for a mobile app would be beneficial in the long run and attract more customers.
 An attempt to simply adapt the web-based design, where every screen has many features available at the same time, might not work on smaller devices — mobile apps tend to have simplified screens with an ability to quickly switch between them.
 How exactly these screens should look is decided by extensive study of the app’s user flow and the results of the app’s prototype testing sessions.

 One of the main trends in trading and investing is highly personalized investment advice offered by banks and brokerage firms.
 While this can be achieved by combining both digital robo-advisors powered by AI and the expertise of human investment advisors, the alternative to this approach, which potentially bears fewer costs and risks for the bank, is social trading.